 - US IRS Federal Year 2009 Form 990

-- Commonwealth of VA Tax Exempt Notification
+- 2015 VA Retail Sales & Use Tax Exempt Notification

 In addition, we are a certified participant and member of the GuidestarUSA national database for trusted non-profit verification, and a certified member of the national donation center organization Network For Good.
 Please check these sites for more specific information and updated company profile.
 Locally, IHS is an active member of Center for Non-profit Excellence (CNE) in Charlottesville, Virginia.

 We are here and seeking to make a vital difference NOW.
 Our immediate vision is absolutely focused on lifting immediate burdens from people already in the midst of the most stressful times of their lives.
 We are speaking of lodging, food, co-pay and assisting them in getting here and back home.
 WE NEED YOUR SUPPORT.

 Blessings…Thomas Wade Clegg III, President & Founding Member of IHS

 Interfaith Humanitarian Sanctum, Inc. - PO Box 163 - Palmyra, Virginia 22963